Bradfield/algos/stacks/converting-number-bases.md

 odd value will have a remainder of 1 and will have the digit 1 in the ones place.
 We think about building our binary number as a sequence of digits; the first remainder we compute will actually be the last digit in the sequence.
-As shown in Figure 5, we again see the reversal property that signals that a stack is likely to be the appropriate data structure for solving the problem.
+As shown below, we again see the reversal property that signals that a stack is likely to be the appropriate data structure for solving the problem.